CodeMax/LaTeX-Template/README.md

 A LaTeX template, which is used for several paper.
 This is a basic config to quickstart a new project fast.
 A compiled PDF is included, to get an sample preview.

-Just grab [ausgabe.pdf](https://github.com/twaldecker/Personal-Hochschule-Muenchen-Latex-Template/blob/master/ausgabe.pdf?raw=true) and view it.
+Just grab [main.pdf](https://github.com/CodeMax/LaTeX-Template/blob/master/main.pdf?raw=true) and check it.

 ## Packages:
 For this Template the following packages are needed:

     * babel (ngerman)
     * inputenc (utf8)